Sonnet 253

 In you I see your mother, through and through,

-That gentle strength that angels fairly dressed;
+That gentle strength that angels softly dressed;

-In her I saw, and now I see in you
+In her I saw, and now I see in you,

-The best that truth and beauty ever blessed;
+The best that truth and beauty ever blessed.

 But now, a woman pure, your time has come